eslint/eslint/docs/developer-guide/shareable-configs.md

 # Shareable Configs

 The configuration that you have in your `.eslintrc` file is an important part of your project, and as such, you may want to share it with other projects or people.
-Shareable configs allow you to publish your configuration settings on [npm](https://npmjs.com) and have others download and use it in their ESLint projects.
+Shareable configs allow you to publish your configuration settings on [npm](https://www.npmjs.com/) and have others download and use it in their ESLint projects.

 ## Creating a Shareable Config

 Shareable configs are simply npm packages that export a configuration object.
 To start, [create a Node.js module](https://docs.npmjs.com/getting-started/creating-node-modules) like you normally would.
 Make sure the module name begins with `eslint-config-`, such as `eslint-config-myconfig`.

+npm [scoped modules](https://docs.npmjs.com/misc/scope) are also supported, by naming or prefixing the module with `@scope/eslint-config`, such as `@scope/eslint-config` or `@scope/eslint-config-myconfig`.

 Create a new `index.js` file and export an object containing your settings:

 ```js
 module.exports = {